camrinbraun/marinepredators-website/content/_index/member/emmett-culhane.md

 #  url = "#"

 [asset]
-  image = "hugegopher.png"
+  image = "emmett.png"
 +++

-Emmett is a Master’s of Environmental Science Candidate at the Yale School of Forestry & Environmental Studies.
-Prior to joining the FES community, Emmett worked as a performer on several DARPA programs under the Information Innovation Office (I2O), where he contributed to research efforts in computer science and statistics.
-He is currently working on a project that seeks to understand land use segmentation in Beijing through the analysis of social media data.
+Emmett is a graduate student at Yale University where he is studying machine learning and computational marine science.
+Prior to attending Yale, Emmett worked as a performer on several DARPA programs under the Information Innovation Office (I2O), where he contributed to research efforts in computer science and counter intelligence.
+He is currently researching the use of non-linear dimensionality reduction algorithms as a method for taxonomic subtyping of plankton based on in-situ imagery.
+In the Marine Predator Group, he is collaborating with NASA JPL to deploy open-source backend software for the standardization and centralization of marine animal telemetry data.